Republican tax bill retains U.S. electric vehicle tax credit

 The Electric Drive Transportation Association said in a statement late Friday it was pleased the credit would remain in law.
 “The credit supports innovation and job creation while helping drivers access advanced vehicle technology,” the group said.

-More than 50 automakers and other companies and groups released a letter earlier this week urging Congress to retain the credit, including Ford Motor Co, BMW AG, GM, Uber Technologies Inc.
+More than 50 automakers and other companies and groups released a letter earlier this week urging Congress to retain the credit, including Ford Motor Co (F.N), BMW AG (BMWG.DE), GM, Uber Technologies Inc.

 Former President Barack Obama repeatedly proposed hiking the tax credit for electric vehicles to $10,000 and converting it to a point-of-sale rebate, but Congress did not approve the measure.